 Damper does not open properly.

 If the damper does not open enough, the smoke is dammed up and the smoke goes into the home instead of the flue.
-If this is happening, then the damper needs to be adjusted or repaired so that the damper can fully open.
+When this is happening, then the damper needs to be adjusted or repaired so that the damper can fully open.
 If the damper can’t be repaired, a new top-sealing damper can be installed.
-The new top-sealing damper sits on top of the chimney and a stainless-steel cable is connected from the damper to a bracket in the firebox so that the damper can be operated from the firebox.
+The new top-sealing damper sits on top of the chimney.
+A stainless-steel cable is connected from the damper to a bracket in the firebox so that the damper can be operated from the firebox.

 If the flue installed in the chimney is too small compared to the fireplace, it will smoke back.